killergerbah/asbplayer/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: ''
 assignees: ''
 ---

+Before submitting a feature request, please look through the asbplayer (https://github.com/killergerbah/asbplayer) and settings (https://killergerbah.github.io/asbplayer/?view=settings) to be sure that your feature request isn't already implemented.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]